 Student life includes the programs and events which complement learning experiences and which provide diverse opportunities for students to grow academically, professionally and personally.
 Student life services are related specifically to the varied student population at U. T. Permian Basin.
 The programs and events address themselves to a broad range of interests and personal needs of the student body.
 To this end, the student life staff seeks student ideas and help in planning and staging campus events, programs and services.
-Admission to student life events is not based on race, income, age, sex, handicap, ethnicity or social barriers.

 Student Senate.
 The Student Senate of U. T. Permian Basin is the legislative body representing the interests and needs of the student body.
-The Student Senate is recognized by the administration of U. T. Permian Basin and by the Board of Regents of the U. T. System as the elected governing body for students at U. T. Permian Basin.
+The Student Senate is recognized by the administration of U. T. Permian Basin and by the Board of Regents of the UT System as the elected governing body for students at U. T. Permian Basin.
 The Student Senate recommends allocation of the Student Services Fee and makes recommendations to the administration on policies that affect the student body.